odoo/owl/doc/reference/translations.md

   `placeholder`, `label` and `alt`,
 - translating text nodes can be disabled with the special attribute `t-translation`, if its value is `off`.
+- the translate function receives as second parameter a context that can be used to contextualized the translation.
+That context can be set globally on a node and its children by using `t-translation-context`.
+If a specific node attribute `x` needs another context, that context can be specified with a special directive `t-translation-context-x`.

 So, with the above `translateFn`, the following templates: